-In this MALL HALL OF FAME feature, we strive to present a quick history of the Shopping Mall Movie House.
-While it is not possible to include every single relevant detail, the most important aspects will -hopefully- receive perfunctory mention.
+In this MALL HALL OF FAME feature, we strive to present a quick history of the Shopping Mall Cinema.
+While it is not possible to include every single relevant detail, the most important aspects will -hopefully- receive mention.

 Our story, which primarily unfolds during the Post-World War II years, had its beginnings in the silent film era of the 1920s.
 At this time, America's emerging car culture was spawning the first auto-oriented, suburban-style shopping centers.
 It was inevitable that the paths of the movie house and prototype shopping center would meet at some point.

 The Great Depression, and a global conflict, delayed the shift of American commerce and cinematic entertainment from central city to suburb.
 Soon after the war ended, several new-fangled shopping centers were built "out of town", with a few of these including a movie theater.